Dzierzan/OpenSA/README.md

 # Current status

 At the moment the project is highly complete, all required features are there and what's left is purely cosmetical or very minor.
 Moreover all 100 missions have been recreated and the project adds several more additional levels to play.
-Feel free to give any feedback or even help to progress further this project.

 # Swarm Assault vs OpenSA